Kudzu

 improves the rate of multipurpose utilization of kudzu resource.

-Method for preparing kudzu root flavone
+preparing kudzu root flavone

 CN101485712

-The invention belongs to the field of traditional Chinese medicine
+The invention belongs to the field of traditional Chinese

-method of diluted alcohol extraction-ethanol reclaiming from the
+adopts the method of diluted alcohol extraction-ethanol

-diluted alcohol till alcohol-free taste-D101 macroporous
+reclaiming from the diluted alcohol till alcohol-free taste-D101

-resin-ethanol elution, condensation and drying; and the effective
+macroporous resin-ethanol elution, condensation and drying; and

-activity part-pueraria flavone is extracted from traditional
+the effective activity part-pueraria flavone is extracted from

-pueraria flavone, and reduce the extraction of impurity, so that
+effectively extract the pueraria flavone, and reduce the

-the pueraria flavone can be better richened on the macroporous
+better richened on the macroporous resin.
+The method improves

-resin.
-The method improves the purity of the pueraria flavone in
+the purity of the pueraria flavone in the extract, and considers

-the extract, and considers both the transfer rate and the yield of
+both the transfer rate and the yield of the extract

-percent.
 In a preparation prepared by the method, the effective

 composition has high and stable content and remarkable treatment